dhall-lang/dhall-lang/tests/README.md

   the import system being implemented)
 - `unit`: tests that try to exercise only one very specific case (e.g. an inference rule) at a time.
 Like `simple` but even simpler.

+The `performance` folder is more loosely organized, and aims at collecting tests that stress implementation performance.

 But how should every feature be exercised?
 The following sections detail what to run for each feature: